Mikey-E/CSEC-5010-03-23194-Spring-2023-Final-Project/README.md

 Trust is strictly password-based.
 There are no exceptions for accessing .serval files.

-## Misc notes
+## Miscellaneous notes

 - Docstrings have been omitted for functions that seemed self-documenting and needed no more context about their operation
 - Modified (tampered) .serval files are considered corrupt and not loaded into the list of files.
-- An empty .serval file is considered available for anyone to write to (not password protected).
+- An empty .serval file is considered available for anyone to write to (not yet password protected).

 ## 5010 Extension